veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### Secure Firmware Update

 1. Firmware update images shall implement a cryptographic signature.
-2. This signature shall be based eithier on assymmetric cryptography (global key is allowed) or symmetric cryptography (e.g. CMAC) with device-individual key.
+2. This signature shall be based either on asymmetric cryptography (global key is allowed) or symmetric cryptography (e.g. CMAC) with device-individual key.
 3. A rollback protection mechanism shall be implemented.
 4. The update image signature shall be checked **before** installing any update.

 ### Secure Boot

 1. CPU and DSP implemented in the devices shall implement secure boot.